Diet For Multiple Sclerosis

 How to create a diet for MS?

 There are many different diets that can help those with MS, as no two people with the disease have the same condition.
 Some of these diets are more specialised than others, and depend on what symptoms a person is experiencing. .
-The special diets are as follows:
+My Simple Diet and a couple of other special diets are shown below:

 2) Wahls Diet: